MalikScheifinger/DG-LTS-Maxwell/README.md

 # LTS FOR DG-DISCRETIZED LINEAR MAXWELLS' EQUATIONS
 This code was used for the numerical experiments in the paper

-> LOCAL TIME-STEPPING METHODS FOR FRIEDRICHS' SYSTEMS
+> LOCAL TIME-INTEGRATION FOR FRIEDRICHS' SYSTEMS
 >
 > By M. Hochbruck, M. Scheifinger